SavageCore/pd3-toggle-mods/README.md

 1. Run `pip install -r requirements.txt` in the project directory.
 1. Run `pyinstaller --noconfirm --onefile --console --uac-admin --name=pd3-toggle-mods main.py` in the project directory.

+# Publishing

+1. Push a new tag to the repo.
+This will trigger a GitHub Action which will build the script and upload it as an asset to the release.

 ## Notes

 - The script will automatically detect the game folder.